qiskit-community/ITensorNetworksQiskit/README.md

 > If the graph of the circuit is not a tree, then belief propagation is only an approximation
 > and all results should be taken with caution as they are approximate.
 The severity of this
 > approximation can vary drastically and extensive testing should be done to validate it.
-> See https://journals.aps.org/prxquantum/abstract/10.1103/PRXQuantum.5.010308 for an example paper
+> See https://journals.aps.org/prxquantum/abstract/10.1103/PRXQuantum.5.010308 and https://arxiv.org/abs/2507.11424 for examples
-> where extensive testing is done to verify the accuracy of the BP approximation for the example of
+> where extensive testing is done to quantify the accuracy of the BP approximation for a
-> a loopy network.
+> a loopy tensor network.

 ## Installation and Setup